Coconut Cream Pie (From-Scratch)

 • 1/4 teaspoon salt

-• 1 cup flaked coconut toasted
+• 1 cup toasted coconut, see recipe notes

 TOPPING:

-• 1/4-1/2 cup powdered sugar to taste
+• 1/4-1/2 cup powdered sugar, to taste

 • 2 teaspoons coconut extract